Skip to main content

 Change Default Labor Types

-If you want the changes you make within a Project to be saved to your global list of Labor Types for all future Projects, you can.
-The Save as Default button will save the currently selected Labor Type to the list while the Save All as Default button will save all Labor Types.
+• If you want the changes you make within a project to be saved to your global list of labor types for all future projects, you can.
+The Save as Default button will save the currently selected labor type to the list.
+If you have changed multiple labor types in the project and want to save them all, click the Save All as Default button.

-If you want to replace the Labor Type settings within the Project with whatever is in the global list, click the Restore Default and Restore All Defaults buttons.
+• If you want to replace the labor types within the project with whatever is in the global list, click the Restore Default button or the Restore All Defaults button.

 Add Labor Types